aimclub/blocksnet/README.rst

 Project Structure
 -----------------

-The latest version of the library is available in the main branch.
+The latest version of the library is available in the ``main`` branch.

 The repository includes the following directories and modules:

 -  `blocksnet <https://github.com/iduprojects/blocksnet/tree/main/blocksnet>`__
-   - directory with the framework code:
+   - directory with the library code:

    -  preprocessing - data preprocessing module
    -  models - entities' classes used in library